simonevaccari/machine-learning-process/docs/training-cwl.md

 # Training Module & CWL Runner

-This Application Package provides a CWL document containing a top-level workflow with a singleCommandLineToolstep that executes the training pipeline.
+This Application Package provides a CWL document containing a top-level workflow with a single `CommandLineTool` step that executes the training pipeline.
 It also supports **parallel execution**, allowing users to specify multiple sets of hyperparameter or training configurations.
 This makes it suitable for large-scale experiments and hyperparameter tuning on platforms like a Minikube cluster.

 To execute the training workflow, users can choose between [cwltool](https://github.com/common-workflow-language/cwltool) and [Calrissian](https://github.com/Duke-GCB/calrissian) as their CWL runners.